 Visual prompts

-Visual thinking can be as simple as showing students a picture or a video.
+Visual thinking can be as simple as showing learners a picture or a video.
 Encourage them to think critically about it by asking a variety of questions:

 - Describe the picture: What can you see?